supcrawler/storefront-ui/README.md

 # Storefront UI
 **This project is on the early stages of development.
 Not ready to use.**

 Highly customizable and elegant UI framework for eCommerce (and not only) based on Vue.js and [Google Retail UX Playbook](https://services.google.com/fh/files/events/pdf_retail_ux_playbook.pdf).
-Made with ❤️ by [Vue Storefront](https://github.com/DivanteLtd/vue-storefront) team.
+Made with ❤️ by [Vue Storefront](https://github.com/DivanteLtd/vue-storefront) team & [Divante](https;//divante.co).

 ![](https://i.ibb.co/7ScVptN/123.png)